gpii-ops/gpii-infra/CI-CD.md

 ## Running manually in non-dev environments (stg, prd)

+**Note: this is an advanced workflow.** User discretion is advised.

+**Note2: ESPECIALLY IF PRD IS INVOLVED!** Experts only!
+Work with a buddy!

 `dev-*` environments are built with code from `master`, but other environments (e.g. `stg`, `prd`) are controlled with version tags.
 The CD process handles versioning automatically, but in case manual intervention is required:
    * Make sure any local changes are committed or stashed (`git status`).
    * `git checkout $(git tag | grep ^deploy-stg- | sort | tail -1)`
    * `cd stg`
+   * If you will `rake deploy` (or just `rake`, as `rake deploy` is the default operation) or otherwise make changes to anything that uses credentials, you will need to manually configure your local environment.
+See [Configure Gitlab Secret Variables](#configure-gitlab-secret-variables).
    * `rake ...`
    * `git checkout master`